AdobeDocs/creative-cloud-enterprise-learn.en/help/3di/mastering3dlighting.md

 ![The photographic environment light is created using exposure bracketing and Merge to HDR Pro in Photoshop](assets/Mastering3dlighting_10.jpg)

-In both cases, the light sources (and their intensities) are “baked” into these images and will emit the light once they are used in Dimension.
+In both cases, the light sources (and their intensities) are “baked” into these images and will emit the light once they are used in [!DNL Dimension].

 In these methods you've captured all the lighting, reflections, and details you need, but 3D apps let you continue editing them in the 3D space, so you can adjust the lighting rotation as well as change the overall intensity and color.